León Ferrari: Nunca Mas for Pagina/12 (1995)

-In 1995, Ferrari was invited to submit images for the left-leaning Argentinian newspaper Página/12 as a part of the magazines republishing of the 1984 government project Nunca Mas, aimed at uncovering the truth behind Argentinian Desaparecidos ("disappearances") in the 1960-1980s.
+In 1995, Ferrari was invited to submit images for the left-leaning Argentine newspaper Página/12 as a part of the magazines republishing of the 1984 government project Nunca Mas, aimed at uncovering the truth behind Argentine Desaparecidos ("disappearances") in the 1960–1980s.
 In his contributions, Ferrari returned to a much harsher, more overtly political-critical approach in his art.
-His works often juxtaposed images of Argentinian people or political figures (Videla and Agosti for instance) next to figures of Adolf Hitler and Nazi Germany.
+His works often juxtaposed images of Argentine people or political figures (Videla and Agosti for instance) next to figures of Adolf Hitler and Nazi Germany.
 Ferrari also mixed in Christian images and themes of Hell, Satan, and Damnation.
-A specific example is when Ferrari overlaid the Nazi swastika on a photo of the entrance sign of the Colegio Militar de la Nación, where Argentinian officers received training.
+A specific example is when Ferrari overlaid the Nazi swastika on a photo of the entrance sign of the Colegio Militar de la Nación, where Argentine officers received training.
 Critics, including political figures such as Ernesto Juan Bossi, wrote Página/12 to complain.
 Ferrari responded to these critics swiftly and sharply, saying that he was not the one utilizing Nazi ideas (but in fact his critics were).
-Ferrari's controversial images were simply meant to invite viewers to contemplate how Argentinian political regimes and Nazi Germany were different, or how the might in fact be similar.
+Ferrari's controversial images were simply meant to invite viewers to contemplate how Argentine political regimes and Nazi Germany were different, or how the might in fact be similar.